moai/moai-dev/docs/moai 2.0 - porting notes.md

 prop:moveLoc(x, y, z, t)

+## MOAICamera consolidation

+2D, 3D or ortho cameras have been consolidated into a single class: MOAICamera.
+To set the camera type, use MOAICamera.setType() with one of MOAICamera.CAMERA_TYPE_3D, MOAICamera.CAMERA_TYPE_ORTHO, MOAICamera.CAMERA_TYPE_WINDOW.

+The '3D' and 'ortho' camera types are simply perspective and orthographic projects.
+The 'window' camera type is an ortho projection that ignores that discards the Z axis (by scaling Z to 0).
+This elimates depth information, but also the effect of the near/far plane settings.

 ## Partition membership

 MOAIPartitionHull now exists independently of MOAIProp.
 MOAIPartitionHull inherits MOAITransform and represents membership in a partition, dimenionality (having bounds or existing boundlessly in global space), and placement (having a location and orientation in space).